-Accredited Marine Surveyor means a surveyor who is accredited in accordance with Part 3 of the National Law Regulation.
+Accredited Marine Surveyor (AMS) means a surveyor who is accredited in accordance with Part 3 of the National Law Regulation.

-additional survey means a survey, either full or partial, according to the circumstances, undertaken:
+additional survey means a survey undertaken outside the frequency prescribed by the National Regulator, either full or partial, according to the circumstances, undertaken at the request of the Owner to verify compliance with the applicable standards.